oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

     ![The subscription is confirmed](images/subscription-confirmed.png)

 3. On the **Data-Notifications** page, the new subscription is displayed.
 You might have to refresh the page to display the new subscription.
-The subscription status is now **ACTIVE**.
+The subscription status is now **Active**.

   ![The new subscription is displayed.](images/subscription-displayed.png)